B-Tran/rshell/README.md

 ## UML Diagram
  During the assignment 2 project, we made adjustments on the UML diagram.
 We added an another class called cmdTranslator.
 The main goal for the cmdTranslator is to convert tokens into objects.
-With this conversion, we can use the token objects to use call the connector's children (And, Or, Semicolon) to execute the .
-As the following the diagram shows:
+With this conversion, we can use the token objects to call the connector's children (And, Or, Semicolon) to execute the the boolean condition.
+As the following the diagram demonstrates:

 ![assignment 1](https://user-images.githubusercontent.com/43591097/48861992-d37fe480-ed79-11e8-8033-6dc0a29ee0e6.png)

 ## Output/Testing point
  If the user entered invalid command in the command line then our R Shell program will throw an error execpetion to inform the user's incorrect command.

+'ls -a'

 An another error checking , we considered is the connectors.